 Augie Choice: The Augie Choice program provides individual junior or senior students up to $2,000 to support a high-impact learning experience in an area such as faculty-student research, internships and international study.
 This one-time funding can apply to a wide variety of expenses related to these experiences, such as airfare and travel fees, a stipend for an otherwise unpaid summer internship or materials needed for a project.
 For more information and specific policies, see the Augustana CORE office or Augie Choice.

 Careers and professional development: The staff helps students link their exploration and accomplishments in college to meaningful lives of professional achievement and contribution.
 From the first year to beyond graduation, the staff helps students with career advising, internships and job search, interviews, resumes and graduate school preparation.
 The office also works to create a community of alumni, parents and friends to expand career opportunities and potential sources of useful career-related information.

 Internships: Internships combine classroom theory with a structured, supervised work experience.
 CORE helps students in all aspects of internships, from helping with site placement to providing a supervised work experience.
 To register an internship, meet with your Career Coach in CORE, which can be done through Handshake.

 Study abroad: Augustana College offers an array of domestic and international study opportunities.
 These experiences are designed to be a part of a general liberal arts education and are not limited to regional language or cultural specialists.
-Programs range from two to 10 weeks in many different locations.
+Programs range from two weeks to a full semester in many different locations.
 International and Off-Campus Programs provides support and information about Augustana and non-Augustana study-abroad programs.
 Students should check with the financial assistance office regarding eligibility for financial assistance for international study programs approved by Augustana.

 Note: Participation in international study programs is on a select basis, and is available to a limited number of students.
 By nature these programs allow students a large degree of independence with less supervision than on campus.
 The college may therefore deny participation to students with a history of disciplinary issues or needs that cannot be adequately accommodated abroad.